naveed-khan10/STC89C52-Microcontroller-Training/README.md

 ## Task 2: Logic Analyzer Installation
 - Download and install Logic 1.2.18 software for the logic analyzer.
 - Configure the logic analyzer for debugging and signal analysis.

+## Task 3: LED Blinking
+- Blink LED D1 with a 500 ms delay.
+- Measure the delay using a logic analyzer and attach screenshots showing the delay.